MakVinicius/post-harvester/README.md

 <p align="center">
     This is an application submitted to the 3rd challenge of Compass UOL internship program</br>
-    The application has to fetch posts from the following API <a href="https://jsonplaceholder.typicode.com">https://jsonplaceholder.typicode.com</a> enrich them with comment data and creates a log of processing.
+    The application has to fetch posts from the following API <a href="https://jsonplaceholder.typicode.com">https://jsonplaceholder.typicode.com</a> enrich them with comment data and create a log of processing.
 The client will then be able to search for posts and the history of states through the API immediately.</br>
 </p>

 <hr style="height:3px; border:none; color:#FFCE00; background-color:#FFCE00;" class="horizontal-line"/>